New Year: Resolutions and Solutions!

 Get Moving.
 Avoid signing up for an arduous fitness class and instead, look for ways to incorporate movement into your daily routine.
 Dance in the kitchen while waiting for water to boil, take the stairs, park on the outskirts of the parking lot.
 Begin stretching for a few minutes before bed, add a few pushups if you want (because nothing will make you feel stronger than going from doing two pushups to 25 over the course of a few months.)
 Weather permitting, wash your car by hand.
 Sweep your driveway instead of using the blower.
 Sometimes opting to do things a slightly harder way can have an enormous impact on your fitness—and movement has been shown to combat depression, mental sluggishness, and overweight.

 Get Grateful.
 Studies have shown that a gratitude practice can increase your happiness by 25%!
 Adopt a practice of listing out one-to-three things you are grateful for every day.
 You can say them out loud, or journal them.
-Or, with an eye toward the end of 2017, write them down on slips of paper, date them, and thrown them into a container.
-At the end of 2017, read through them and reconstruct an entire year of thankfulness!
+Or, with an eye toward the end of the year, write them down on slips of paper, date them, and thrown them into a container.
+At the end of the year, read through them and reconstruct an entire year of thankfulness!

 Happy New Year!